VITORVIDEIRA/questionary-client-js-validator/README.md

 # questionary-client-js-validator

 This is a Client Js validator to radio questionaries.
-For use it follow the steps.
+To use it follow the steps.

 The questions need to be contained in a div.
 Like the exemple:
 ------